even4void/aliquote/content/post/tmux-and-os-x.md

 ![tmux](/img/2014-11-12-17-23-15.png)

 I should note that [iTerm2](http://iterm2.com), which is the Terminal I am using since several years, already provides split panes, autocomplete, powerful search features, session history and window management, as well as mouse action (focus, copy/paste, smart selection, etc.).
-So why bother with tmux after all?
-Well, the only thing that iTerm is currently missing is the ability to keep running in the backgroun when the application is closed (accidently or not).
-In any case, iTerm offers nice integration with tmux.
+So why bother with Tmux after all?
+Well, the only thing that iTerm is currently missing is the ability to keep running in the background when the application is closed (accidentally or not).
+In any case, iTerm offers nice integration with Tmux.
 [The Text Triumvirate](http://www.drbunsen.org/the-text-triumvirate/), by Seth Brown, is also definitely a good read.